Sugandhi13/amritsar-tourism/README.md

 Amritsar City is also called as Golden City.
 Hence, color them of my website is to based upon Gold and White colors contrast.
 We have choosen background color for header and footer 'antiquewhite' to provide some contrast from the main sections.
-All heading have Goldern (#DAA520) text color.
-Main website background is of white color with text color of 'darkgoldenrod'.
+All headings have Golden (#DAA520) text color.
+Main website background is of white color with text color of Golden (#DAA520).
+Lastly we have used 'aquamarine' color to highlight the input box the user is in on Contact us form.

 # Features